i-e-b/SnivellingGit/README.md

 ### Implementation details

 * Make a reactive SVG generator, to do the rendering and add JS to re-align things post-measurement.
-* select nodes with shift-click
+* select multiple nodes with shift-click
 * cherry-pick with ctrl-click
-* rebase with ctrl-shift-click
+* rebase with ctrl-shift-click (or drag-and-drop?)
-* merge with context after selecting
+* merge with context menu after selecting
-* squash with context after selecting
+* squash with context menu after selecting

 Comparison of Sg with `gitk --all`
 ----------------------------------
 Only unmerged branches are shown out-of-line.
 Non simple ancestry shown with arcs to the side.
 <img src="https://raw.githubusercontent.com/i-e-b/SnivellingGit/master/info/Simple%20comparison.png"/>

-Commits are shown in strict time order, rather than ancestry order.
+Commits are shown in strict time order.
 Node colours are based on author's name.
 <img src="https://raw.githubusercontent.com/i-e-b/SnivellingGit/master/info/Time%20order%20vs%20ancestry%20order.png"/>

 ### References